Natural Products That Help to Clot Blood and Stop Bleeding

 What Is Kaolin?

-Another use of kaolin is as a medication for upset stomachs and diarrhea.
+Another use of kaolin is as a component of some medications for upset stomachs and diarrhea.
 Kaolin helps these problems because it adsorbs materials in the gut, such as toxins and other substances.
 Adsorption is the adhesion or binding of particles (atoms, ions or molecules) to a surface.
 Kaolin may also adsorb some medications, reducing their absorption into the body through the intestinal lining.
 This may be important information for people taking the medications.

 Kaolin and Blood Clotting